Anihmation/Electronics_Sales_Analysis/README.md

 2. The business has scaled her sales in the Category of Products with Computers, Camera and Camcorders making the most Sales everywhere, unlike Audio making the least of sales.
 3. The 'No Discount' Promotion Name has the highest generated Profit everywhere.
 4. Ebonyi has the most generated Profit.
-5. I discovered that as of November 2014 Total Cost dropped from
+5. I discovered that as of November 2014 Total Cost dropped from 634,123.58naira to 69,580.03naira i.e., 89.03% drop in a space of one month; thinking it was a heavy withdrawal from the business, the ‘Order Qty and Total Cost’ by year chart proved the idea abortive.
+6. Also, the ‘Profit and Total Cost by Year’ chart tells that the business is still quite profitable and the quick drop in Profit as of November 2014 from 850,589.58naira to 94,303.76naira i.e., 88.91% drop in a space of one month wasn’t fully caused by the drop in the Total Cost since the Order Qty didn’t drop.
+7. I realized that the relationship between the Total Cost and the Order Qty over the years is not progressive in nature.
+The Order Qty tends to remain constant whereas the Total Cost spiked in the second year of the business with over 1700% change.
 ___
 ## RECOMMENDATION